hanyulo/knowledge/database/stanford_course/01_introduction_relational_database/01_introduction.md

 ## Advantage over storing data in files
 1. simple model
-2. query with hifh-level language
+2. query with high-level language
 3. efficient implementation

 however, now hadoop is an good way to manage data in file system.